helgeerbe/ml_heating/README.md

 -   **Prediction Smoothing:** Smooths the model's predictions over time to prevent rapid, inefficient fluctuations in the heating system.
 -   **Smart Rounding:** Intelligently chooses between rounding up or down by predicting which integer temperature will result in an indoor temperature closer to the target.
 -   **Confidence-Based Fallback:** The model assesses its own confidence in a prediction.
 If the confidence is low, it safely falls back to a traditional, reliable heating curve calculation.
+-   **Gradual Temperature Control:** Prevents abrupt changes to the heat pump's setpoint by limiting the maximum temperature change allowed in a single cycle (`MAX_TEMP_CHANGE_PER_CYCLE`).
+This helps avoid inefficient start/stop cycles.
 -   **Fireplace Mode:** When a fireplace or other significant secondary heat source is active, the model can be configured to use a different temperature sensor (e.g., the average of other rooms) for learning and prediction.
 This prevents the model from incorrectly learning that the main heating system is more powerful than it is.
 -   **Feature Importance:** Logs which factors (features) are most influential in the model's decisions, providing insight into what the model is learning.
 -   **Systemd Service:** Can be run as a background service for continuous, unattended operation.